TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node-pecunia.md

 ---
 # How to setup a new TN full node on the Pecunia platform

+**Security warning**
+Although there is no reason to distrust the good folks at Pecunia, you need to be aware that you are storing your seed with a third party.
+To minimize any risk make sure that the node wallet does not contain any funds of it's own and that everything is leased to the address.

+---

 1. Create a wallet on the Turtle Network:

     -   <https://client.turtlenetwork.eu> then create 'New Account'